ncatlab/nlab-content/pages/7/1/2/0/10217/content.md

 ### Diagonalization

-The following result is routine from general recursive-arithmetic properties of G&#246;del coding:
+The following result is routine from general recursive-arithmetic properties of G&#246;del coding; it applies to any extension of PA (or just [[Robinson arithmetic]]) whose formulas can be recursively (computably) enumerated.

 +-- {: .num_lemma}
 ###### Lemma